lenghurst/atomichabits/docs/USER_JOURNEY_MAP.md

                                      │
                                      ▼
                     ┌─────────────────────────────────┐
-                    │  NEW: HOOK SCREEN (Kahneman K1) │
+                    │  HOOK SCREEN (Polished)         │
                     │  ─────────────────────────────  │
-                    │  "People with witnesses are     │
+                    │  "People with supporters are    │
                     │   3x more likely to succeed."   │
                     │                                 │
                     │  [Testimonial carousel]         │
                     │                                 │
-                    │  "Don't rely on willpower.      │
-                    │   Rely on your friends."        │
+                    │  "THE PACT: Become who you       │ │   said you'd be."
+(Ogilvy O5) ✅ │
                     │                                 │
                     │  [Get Started] ← Primary CTA    │
                     │  [I have an invite] ← Secondary │